ntx007/ntx-linux-utility-menu/README.md

 - Offline/proxy: `apt-get update` must succeed for upgrades; if blocked, set `http_proxy/https_proxy` or skip update steps (they will now stop early with a hint).
 - Minimal envs: Inode view may be skipped if `df -i` is unsupported; IP listing falls back to `ip addr` or `ifconfig` if `ip` is absent.

-## Quick start (best practice)
+## Quick start

 - Run as root on Debian/Ubuntu (or derivatives).
 If testing, start with `DRY_RUN=true` or `SAFE_MODE=true`.
-- Before first use, skim the config section in the script for paths (log/backup), DNS presets, and service unit names.
+- Skim the config block (log/backup paths, DNS presets, service unit names) before first use.
-- Open `Help/About` (`h`) to see paths, modes, and shortcuts; tail the log (`l`) if something looks off.
+- Open `Help/About` (`h`) for paths, modes, and shortcuts; tail the log (`l`) if something looks off.
-- Use the status dashboard (`s`) to check key services (SSH, UFW, Fail2ban, Tailscale, Netmaker, CrowdSec, Docker), pending upgrades, kernel vs. running versions, public/private IPs, and CPU/mem/disk/inode snapshot.
+- Use the status dashboard (`s`) to check services (SSH, UFW, Fail2ban, Tailscale, Netmaker, CrowdSec, Docker), pending upgrades, kernel vs. running versions, public/private IPs, and CPU/mem/disk/inode snapshots.
 - Before adding repos, review custom sources in **System update → list/remove apt sources**.
 - For VPN/remote, use the Security menu: Tailscale, Netmaker netclient, CrowdSec + bouncer, and WireGuard (client/server installs).